-Students are provided the Learning Contract form as soon as they enrol into the Clinical Sonography Portfolio course, which is the last course students must complete before graduating from the Program.
+Students are provided the Learning Contract form as soon as they enroll into the Cardiovascular Sonography Portfolio course, which is the last course students must complete before graduating from the Program.

-- The learning contract is an important document and essential to pass the Course. - The learning contract requires students to set down a few key dates and assessment. - This must be in communication and negotiation with the Supervisor/ Tutor Sonographer(s). - Clinical supervisors are an important part of each student's successful completion of this course and need to be aware of the required assessments. - All of the supervisors for the study period need to be listed in the learning contract. - The only supervisor(s) who can undertake tutor assessments are those who are named in this learning contract. - Tutor assessments cannot be undertaken with any staff who are not identified in this contract. - Once submitted, if there are any changes to the supervising sonographer(s) details you will need to send in an amended contract to the course coordinator, informing them of the changes. - Even if the student chooses to submit a new learning contract with different supervisors /different case studies, the learning contract needs input from the new supervisor as well, also notifying the Course Coordinator of any changes in the learning contract. - Learning contract template will be made available to the students via the Learnonline site. - We advise that all supervisors keep an electronic/hard copy of all the learning contracts/forms signed for students in the eventuality of any dispute arising later.
+- The learning contract is an important document and essential to pass the Course. - The learning contract requires students to set down a few key dates and assessment. - This must be in communication and negotiation with the Supervisor(s). - Clinical supervisors are an important part of each student's successful completion of this course and need to be aware of the required assessments. - All of the supervisors for the study period need to be listed in the learning contract. - Once submitted, if there are any changes to the supervising sonographer(s) details you will need to send in an amended contract to the course coordinator, informing them of the changes. - Even if the student chooses to submit a new learning contract with different supervisors, the learning contract needs input from the new supervisor as well, also notifying the Course Coordinator of any changes in the learning contract. - Learning contract template will be made available to the students via the Learnonline site. - We advise that all supervisors keep an electronic/hard copy of all the learning contracts/forms signed for students in the eventuality of any dispute arising later.